frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/manufacturing-orders.rst

 The manufacturing orders table contains the confirmed manufacturing orders in your supply chain.

-Note that frepple will populate this table with proposed manufacuring orders when generating the plan.
+When generating a plan frepple will add new proposed manufacturing orders to this table.

 For a first simplified model, this table can be left empty, frepple will generate proposed manufacturing orders to meet the plan.